qcc4cp/qcc/README.md

 This code and book were written by Robert Hundt.
 At the time of this writing, Robert was a Distinguished Enginer at Google.
-However, this is a private project, developed on personal infrastructure and time.
+However, this is a private project, developed on personal infrastructure and in private time.
 It is completely independent of Robert's work at Google.

 Reach Robert at